kaidez/javascript-prototype-screencast/scripts/01-script.md

 But if you're learning prototypes for the first time, then I think it's best to learn them the old ways first before moving onto the new ways.
 And just a quick note: ES6 may be using a "class" keyword, but it's still using JS prototypes behind the scenes...it's just abstracting it.

 I should also point out that even though JavaScript doesn't have classes, people talk about the language as if it has them anyway, and I'll be doing that a lot in this screencast.
-That constructor function I just mentioned?
+That constructor function I just mentioned, for example?
 I'll be referring to it as a class.

 So, what will I be doing in this screencast...

 I'll be using JavaScript to display information about various types of homes.
-I'll create a "Blueprint" constructor function (or a Blueprint "class") and it will have various properties and methods attached to it.
+I'll create a "Blueprint" constructor function (or a Blueprint "class") that represents and it will have various properties and methods attached to it.

+This Blueprint class